 The IID and the Comisión Federal de Electricidad / Centro Nacional de Control de la Energía of Mexico are exploring various transmission alternatives to interconnect the two systems for import/export opportunities.
-The neighboring utilities are working to capitalize on Mexico's recent comprehensive energy reform and the tremendous renewable energy potential within IID's service area,
+The neighboring utilities are working to capitalize on Mexico's recent comprehensive energy reform and the tremendous renewable energy potential within IID's service area.
 Rationale

 The transmission projects listed above aim to remove barriers that limit the export of geothermal, solar, wind and other renewable technologies located in the Imperial Valley.
 The proposed STEP and Desert Southwest Projects are reliability and policy-driven projects that would provide significant reliability and economic benefits to all ratepayers.
-Key is IID retaining control of its balancing authority.
+Key is IID retaining control of its highly valued balancing authority for the benefit of its customers.